Cyberrpanda/CIRCLE-HQ-TEST/README.md

-I have tried a number of ways to make use of the svg icons in this project i tried inline svg icons (it proved to be disorganized), i tried placing them all in a single component to import them from that export of said component (ran into some issues with type validation),mainly with trying to make use of vite-plugin-svgr (the primary issue was that react wasn't viewing the svg as a component ), i finally decided to place each svg icon in their individual components and import the exports from those components that seemed to be the solution for now,
+I have tried a number of ways to make use of the svg icons in this project i tried inline svg icons (it proved to be disorganized), i tried placing them all in a single component to import them from that export of said component (ran into some issues with type validation),mainly with trying to make use of vite-plugin-svgr (the primary issue was that react wasn't viewing the svg as a component ), i finally decided to place each svg icon in their individual components and import the exports from those components that seemed to be the solution for now, during this process i also converted some of the snipped icons to svgs using a software called Inkscape

 I've kept the same individual components approach but changed my source im now using thenounproject i find their icons more manipulable

+Thank You.